am80l/react-demo-app/README.md

 We aren't bound to using a framework.
 Another alternative is to write our javascript without a framework.
 We can take advantage of ES6 features using the Babel transpiler and use module patterns or similar to create our widgets.

 #### State machine
 All alternatives support a basic FSM javascript implememntation per Boki's recommendation.

 #### Need to solve
 These were identified as issues we would like to improve on.
 Below are the issues and their potential solutions if applicable.
 - Separate the widget build from LC main application
   * Via independent build strategy *see deploy diagram.
-POC Nolan P
+POC Nolan
 - Documentation
   * JSdoc, coverage reporting, release notes
   * TODO env for docs and release notes, pref automatable push